 * Culture: continuing to strive for the most inclusive club culture

 * Reporting Discrimination: encouraging the reporting of discrimination

 * Raising Awareness: raising awareness on the topic of equality, diversity and inclusion

 Clubs will be able to adopt the Football Leadership Diversity Code and apply for accreditation via Platform For Football, and those across the National League System and women’s pyramid will go beyond the foundations of this code as they progress towards the higher levels of the game.

-In the coming months, The FA will provide online training and education sessions to drive best practice for signatory clubs on equality, diversity and inclusion, recruitment, coaching diversity, reporting discrimination and youth football.
-Further information on the Football Leadership Diversity Code can be found here.
+The Football Association will provide online training and education sessions to drive best practice for signatory clubs on equality, diversity and inclusion, recruitment, coaching diversity, reporting discrimination and youth football.
+Further information on the Football Leadership Diversity Code can be found here and below.

 Please read and download the information below...